muhsyahrir/cstate/content/issues/2024-02-24-maintenance-window.md

 ---
-title: Maintenance Announcement
+section: issue
+title: What is this page?
 date: 2024-02-24 10:35:00
 informational: true
 pin: true
-section: issue
+resolvedWhen: 2023-08-01T07:22:39.833Z
+severity: notice
 ---

-We will shut down our network at midnight UTC on Feb 24.
-This does not affect the current status.
+The term "Omni Communication Assistant" refers to an application or tool designed to integrate various communication channels, such as text messages, emails, chat, voice calls, and more, into a single interface or platform.
+The purpose of such a tool is to enable users to efficiently manage all their communications from one place, without having to switch between different applications or platforms.